 For your English placement, there are three possibilities: English 100, English 101, and Exemption from English 101.
 To determine what level best serves your writing ability, we ask that you either

 write an essay test during orientation or

 submit a portfolio of your work before that time.
-Portfolio submission is only available to students attending an orientation in April through July.

 The mathematics and reading exams are computer-based examinations:

 Your test results will affect your course requests.
 You must abide by your English, mathematics, and reading placement results.
 If you decide or are required to take a foreign language and select Spanish, you are expected to use your placement results when registering.
 French exam results should be followed, unless changed after discussion with a professor of French once in a course.

 No. College credit may only be obtained through college-level courses or by taking the Advanced Placement (AP) or College Level Exam Program (CLEP) exams.

 What if I have taken the CLEP, AP, or IB higher level exam?